 OJEN’s Newcomer Community Justice Program

-The Newcomer Community Justice Program, funded by the Ontario Trillium Foundation, introduced newcomer youth to areas of law commonly effecting newcomer families: Housing Law, Employment Law and Immigration and Refugee Law, with a focus on failed refugee claims.
+The Newcomer Community Justice Program, funded by the Ontario Trillium Foundation and Law Foundation of Ontario, introduced newcomer youth to areas of law commonly effecting newcomer families: Housing Law, Employment Law and Immigration and Refugee Law, with a focus on failed refugee claims.

-From April to July of 2019 OJEN partnered with the Afghan Women’s Organization (AWO), Parkdale Collegiate Institute (PCI) and the Centre for Spanish Speaking People (CSSP), delivering the program to approximately 47 youth.
-Participants attended six to eight weekly sessions where they met with justice professionals to learn about law, received leadership training and planned a justice education event tailored for their community members’ needs.
+From April to July of 2019 OJEN partnered with the Afghan Women’s Organization (AWO), Parkdale Collegiate Institute (PCI) and the Centre for Spanish Speaking People (CSSP), delivering the program to 47 youth.
+Participants attended six to eight weekly sessions where they met with justice sector professionals to learn about law, received leadership training and planned a public legal education event tailored for their community members’ needs.

 To assist with program administration and delivery, OJEN recruited youth project officers from each of the three communities where the program ran.
 The Youth Leadership Team (YLT) worked with OJEN staff in relationship-building efforts with partner organizations and promoted the program in their respective communities.